 Here’s 22 reasons why Birmingham is great.

 Brummies are always very inviting and friendly.
 The unique thing about us Brummies is that we’re always first to defend our city.
+This shared spirit is what attracts so many people to come and live here.
+It really is no surprise that man and van hire in Birmingham are always helping people to move into the area.
 I don’t think I’ve ever seen a community come together as much as Brummies do when it comes to talking positively about their city, to be honest.
 Something more in particular is how much bands help each other out here.
 You’ll go to a gig and so often see a metal band followed by a shoegaze band followed by a grunge band followed by an indie headliner.
 They’re all friends, they’re all helping each other out and pushing their bands out to the masses with a versatile lineup which is more healthy than four boring indie bands on the same lineup.
 We’re the best.

 Birmingham is in the middle of the country, literally, making it equidistant from the majority of major English cities and not as much of a trek to Scotland as opposed to driving or catching the train from London.
 Over 98% of the UK market, consumer and business, are within a 4 hour drive of Birmingham and Birmingham can also boast having 4.3 million people of the working age population within a 1 hour drive of the city centre.